 Mesothelioma is caused by negligent asbestos exposure, most often in the workplace.
 Alabama residents with mesothelioma and other asbestos illnesses can seek compensation through one or more legal actions:

-- Personal Injury Lawsuit.
+Personal Injury Lawsuit.
 Mesothelioma is considered a personal injury when caused by negligent asbestos exposure.
 You can file a lawsuit to sue companies for damages.
 These lawsuits usually end in settlements, but some go to trial, where you might get a jury award.
+On average, mesothelioma lawsuits award between $1 million and $11.4 million, depending on whether the case settles or proceeds to court.

-- Wrongful Death Lawsuit.
+Wrongful Death Lawsuit.
 If your loved one dies from mesothelioma, you can file a wrongful death lawsuit to recover damages.
+These cases can similarly result in settlements or courtroom awards and aim to provide financial relief for your family’s loss.

-- Asbestos Trust Fund Claim.
+Asbestos Trust Fund Claim.
 Many asbestos companies went bankrupt and can no longer be sued.
 If this is the case in your situation, you can make a claim with asbestos trusts set up by the companies to compensate victims.
+These funds are designed to ensure that those affected still receive necessary compensation.

 Which Job Sites in Alabama Used Asbestos?